Cli-published/stacksmith-drupal/README.md

 ### build.sh

-This script takes care of installing the application and its dependencies.
-It performs the next steps:
+This script takes care of configuring the environment for the application to be installed.
+It performs the following steps:

-* Adds the system user that will run the application.
+* Install application dependencies such as Apache, PHP and Composer.
-* Uncompress the application code to the `/opt/app` folder.
+* Uncompress the application code to the `/var/www/html` folder.
-* Adjust the application files permissions.
-* Install dependencies.

 ### boot.sh

-This script takes care of configuring the application.
+This script takes care of installing the application.

+### run.sh

+This script starts the Apache server, so that the application can be accessed via HTTP port 80.